How to Spend 4 Days in Paris

 Both Le Marais and the Latin Quarter are in Central Paris and both have a young, hip, and fresh feel.
 Le Marais is well-known for its nightlife and great restaurant scene, and the Latin Quarter is known for its student life and also for having a great “foodie” area where you can get cheap food on the fly.

 Start your day in Le Marais visiting some of the well-known museums in the area.
 I recommend starting early at Musée Carnavalet, a museum dedicated to the history of Paris.
 As you walk through the different rooms in the museum you’ll see replicas of famous buildings in Paris and be taken through different rooms that showcase Paris in the earlier years.
 After finishing at Carnavalet, head to Musée Picasso where you can see Picasso’s work on display along with Auguste Rodin.
+You can purchase tickets ahead of time here.

 After you’ve finished at the museums, head to Marche des Enfants Rouge, the oldest food market in Paris since the 1600s.
 The covered market has food stalls to buy fresh fruits, vegetables, and meats, flower shops, and also has some pretty incredible restaurants and wine shops.
 You could spend at least an afternoon here, sitting down at different outdoor restaurants and ordering a couple of dishes from each restaurants menu (which I highly recommend).
 Just make sure to finish with a cheese plate and bottle of wine from Bibo Vino.